1What is the name of the Spandau Ballet bassist Edward Norton plays in Modern Family?

 “Bowie was aware of every new band.
 He came down to the Blitz club in London [the night where Spandau were the house band at] and took a few of the guys including Steve Strange and placed them in the ‘Ashes to Ashes’ video.
 He had his finger on the pulse.”

-What was the most surreal moments of the Blitz club?
+What were the most surreal moments of the Blitz club?

 “The first time I ever went it was a shock to the system because of how colourful it was, and how you could be whoever you wanted – completely sexually ambiguous, you could wear whatever you wanted as long as you looked at yourself as a hero for the day.
 My favourite memory was there was a club up the road where they were dressing more like pirates – using Vivienne Westwood clothes.
 They came down to the Blitz one night because there was a row.
 And there was a fight inside the Blitz between these pirates and the guys in the Blitz who were dressed as space cowboys, or in Roman tunics or whatever.
 It was like a cross between a fancy-dress panto and a gangster movie (Laughs).”